GoogleChrome/developer.chrome.com/site/en/blog/cross-device-webotp/index.md

   </figcaption>
 </figure>

-One use case that has yet to be supported in WebOTP was targeting phone number verification requests from a remote desktop device or a laptop.
-In other words, the API only works on a device that has telephony capabilities.
+One use case that has yet to be supported in WebOTP is targeting phone number verification requests from a remote desktop device or a laptop—the API only works on devices that have telephony capabilities.
 The API now supports listening for SMSes received on other devices to assist users in completing phone number verification on desktop in Chrome 93.